 Nautical education is a long-standing tradition in Enkhuizen, dating back to the 16th century.
 Many sailing ships departed from this, at the time, important city to sail the world’s oceans.

 The introduction of steamships and reliable engines resulted in merchant sailing ships rapidly becoming redundant.
 Clippers, schooners and other traditional sailing ships disappeared from the rivers and seas, and along with them the nautical education and knowledge of sailing tall ships.
 However, a turning point was reached in the 1960’s, when a young generation started restoring and sailing the remaining decrepit ships.
-This was financed by means of organizing sailing trips for interested parties.
+This was often financed through organising sailing trips for interested parties.

 Gradually this developed into a fully-fledged line of business run by highly educated people.
 Now, around 450 traditional ships are again sailing in north-western Europe.